 It allows you to sync your computer's FPS output with your monitor's refresh rate.

 Our recommendation - Turn this off and limit your FPS using the previous Limit FPX/Max FPS settings.

 Displays FPS.
 Doesn't really affect actual FPS output.
 Set it as you please.

 Attempts to smooth out edges to avoid jaggedness along curved or diagonal lines.

 Our recommendation - Pick the lowest possible option for more FPS unless you can't stand the jagged edges.
-This setting is fairly "light" in terms of resource/FPS cost.
+This setting is relatively "light" in terms of resource/FPS cost.

 Lets you sharpen textures viewed at a distance.

-Our recommendation - Pick the lowest possible option, but this takes very little resources so you can afford to crank this up higher.
+Our recommendation - Pick the lowest possible option, but this takes minimal resources so you can afford to crank this up higher.

 Further enhances the sharpness of textures and models.